Annual Dirty Dan Harris Festival

 - Period costumes are encouraged whether you take part in the contest or not; dogs are welcome to this event--especially those dressed for the occasion (but no contest will be held for them, sorry!)
 Anyone in costume is welcome to enter the costume contest.

-- the Dan Harris Challenge Rowing Race at nearby Boulevard Park (10am)--for rowers and paddlers of all types, inspired by Dan Harris's cross-border rum-rowing adventures
+- the Dan Harris Challenge Rowing Race at nearby Marine Park (10am)--for rowers and paddlers of all types, inspired by Dan Harris's cross-border rum-rowing adventures

 - the always exciting high-noon uphill piano race between teams from area businesses - don't be late as sometimes the race happens before noon.